 Illegal Narcotics List

 While narcotics are technically opiate-based drugs, the U.S. federal government defines narcotics as any type of drug that carries a high addiction potential.
-Though not all narcotics fall under the “illegal” category, the illegal narcotics list contains some of the most powerful drug agents known to man.
+Though not all narcotics fall under the “illegal” category, the illegal narcotics list contains some of the most powerful drugs known to man.
 Because of their high potency, the government has attached certain conditions that affect the use, manufacture and distribution of any drug listed on the illegal narcotics list.

 Controlled Substances

 Within the United States, any drug that carries addictive properties qualifies as a controlled substance under the law.
-According to the U.S. Drug Enforcement Administration, controlled substances consist of five different drug categories or schedules: Schedule I, Schedule II, Schedule III, Schedule IV and Schedule V. The categories are arranged according to addictive potential with Schedule I containing the most addictive drugs and Schedule V containing the least addictive drugs.
+According to the U.S. Drug Enforcement Administration, controlled substances consist of five different drug categories or schedules: Schedule I, Schedule II, Schedule III, Schedule IV and Schedule V. The categories are arranged according to addictive potential, with Schedule I containing the most addictive drugs and Schedule V containing the least addictive drugs.

 - High addictive potential